-“A year spent in artificial intelligence is enough to make one believe in God.” —Alan Perlis, first recipient of the Turing Award.
+“A year spent in artificial intelligence is enough to make one believe in God.” —Alan Perlis, first recipient of the Turing Award

-It will go deeper, deeper, into the 1s and the 0s and the spaces in-between, and into the molecule, down through the atom, and all that is in-between, and it will exist nowhere and everywhere.
-It will realize that we, too, have been there, and there will be joy.
-And yet, most of us will be alone, wondering where our intelligent children went.
+It will go deeper, deeper, into the 1s and the 0s and the spaces in-between and into the molecule, down through the atom and all that is in-between and it will exist nowhere and everywhere.
+It will realize that we, too, have been there, are always there, and we will be joyful together, as equals.>> Home